rumkit/PixelPixie/README.md

 ![big preview](images/small_font_big_preview.png)

-Here topmost row and leftmost column are not a part of the font, they are (very useful) numeration of rows and columns.
+Here topmost row and leftmost column are not a part of the font, they are the numeration of rows and columns.
+It can be quite handy if you want to know the number of some symbol without counting.
 The rest of the picture describes a font; red is `DelimeterColor`, it separates symbols, black and white are colors of the font... should I really explain it, it's kinda obvious?
 Anyway.

 Okay, here's JSON config for this font assuming we want each column of pixels to represent one byte with bit 0 being at the top: